ElineMaaikedeWeerd/Thesis/README.md

 - Needs bit more on bispectrum measurements - put in some figures from the papers cited

-- Galaxy bias: expand both sections
+- Galaxy bias:
+ * define subscripts
+ * add tidal bias expression to local model of bias

+- Mention of scales/GR effects?

-- PNG: write section
+- PNG:
+ * remove the irrelevant sections
+ * few more words on local

 Ch.
-3:

-- Expand magnfication/evolution bias discussion, Euclid model 3

-Ch.
 4:

-- Rewrite
+- Put in some figures

 Ch.
 5: